rafiferdos/trendora-server/README.md

-# 🏠 SwapNest - Secondhand Marketplace Web Application
+# 🏠 Trendora - Secondhand Marketplace Web Application

-**SwapNest** is a full-featured secondhand marketplace platform that empowers users to **buy, sell, and manage used items** with ease.
-Whether you're looking to declutter your home or score great deals, SwapNest provides a seamless, secure, and user-friendly environment for all.
+**Trendora** is a full-featured secondhand marketplace platform that empowers users to **buy, sell, and manage used items** with ease.
+Whether you're looking to declutter your home or score great deals, Trendora provides a seamless, secure, and user-friendly environment for all.

 ---